All Articles

 And just pull that shit out of you

-have chills run through my back, and bike faster.
-‘Till I Collapse would become my anthem for the rest of the year 2018.
+Chills ran through my back, and I biked faster.
+‘Till I Collapse became my anthem for the rest of the year 2018.

-A few weeks into my frantic study, I felt like I’m learning lots of low-level details (and retaining a fraction of what I read), but I missed the big picture.
+A few weeks into my frantic study, I felt like I was learning lots of low-level details (and retaining a fraction of what I read), but I missed the big picture.
 And more importantly, nothing was turning up in the “hamstring injuries lead to adductor issues” category.
 I decided to continue sitting in the library, but my reading list expanded with books on elite athletes.
-I was interested in athlete’s medical teams in the hope of finding leads to other doctors.
-I researched and called clinics in Dubai, Abu Dabi, Tokyo, Quebec, and Toronto.
+I was interested in athletes’ medical teams in the hope of finding leads to other doctors.
+I researched and called clinics in Dubai, Abu Dhabi, Tokyo, Quebec, and Toronto.
 To no avail.
-Once I got over front desk workers - to the actual doctors - the conversation always ended either of two ways.
+Once I got past the front desk workers to actual doctors, the conversation always ended in one of two ways.
 One way was “we don’t think we have anything to add on top of what you have done already”.
 The other was, “we don’t know what this is, but we could see you, and maybe we can look more closely; by the way, we’re fully booked for the next three months.”
 I’ve tried many things already, and the prospect of traveling across the world on a very thin backing didn’t sound like a good bet to me.

 Fabienne was one of the best physical therapists I’ve met.
 She had this fantastic feel for the body and what I like to call kinesthetic intelligence.
 She could instantly pin down my muscle issues just as I was walking in.
 She was unusually observant and curious.
 Her earnest recommendation of a mysterious clinic in Munich was a strong signal for me.
 I thought it was worth giving it a chance.
 After all, Munich wasn’t that far from Basel.

 The hard part was getting an appointment.
-In my scattershot attempts, I’d find myself posting on Hacker News (programmer’s news and community website), chasing down people in Florida, and a whole lot more.
+In my scattershot attempts, I’d find myself posting on Hacker News (a programmers’ news and community website), chasing down people in Florida, and a whole lot more.

 Published